How to Restrict Content in WordPress to Specific Users

 You can also select specific users that you want to display this content by typing their names and selecting them:

-Finally, you can choose to redirect the user or display them a message when they aren’t allowed to view the restricted pages that fall under this rule:
+Finally, you can choose to redirect the user or display a message when they aren’t allowed to view the restricted pages that fall under this rule:

 Once you play around with the settings, click the Save Rule button on the top right to publish this rule.